LGBTQ rights in the Czech Republic: Public opinion

 In a 1988 survey, 23% of those questioned considered homosexuality a deviation, while in a survey conducted in 1994 only 6% of those asked shared this opinion.
 Concerning registered partnerships, in a 1994 survey 60% of the respondents expressed themselves in favour of registered partnerships.
 An opinion poll conducted in 2002 showed 76% of respondents considered a law on registered partnerships to be needed.
 In 2004, public opinion showed a strong level of support for registered partnerships for same-sex couples, with 60% agreeing with such a law.
 A 2005 survey showed that 43% of Czechs personally knew someone gay or lesbian, 42% supported same-sex marriage and 62% supported registered partnerships, while only 18% supported same-sex adoption.
 In 2006, the Eurobarometer showed that 52% of Czechs supported full same-sex marriage (above the EU average of 44%) while 39% supported same-sex adoption.
 The 2015 Eurobarometer survey indicated a record high support of 57% among the Czechs, a five percent increase from the one in 2006.
+A 2020 poll by Jsme fér indicated that 67% Czechs support marriage equality.

 The annual CVVM poll on gay rights has shown slightly lower, though increasing, levels of support:

 In March 2012, a survey found that 23% of Czechs would not want to have gay or lesbian neighbours.
 This represented a significant drop from 2003, when 42% of Czechs said that they would not want to have gay or lesbian neighbours.

 A 2013 Pew Research Center opinion survey showed that 80% of Czechs believed homosexuality should be accepted by society, while 16% believed it should not.
 84% of people between 18 and 29 believed it should be accepted, 87% of people between 30 and 49 and 72% of people over 50.

 A 2014 survey by the Academy of Sciences found that support for same-sex marriage had fallen slightly on previous years.
 In general, those opposing the extension of gay rights across the survey more frequently identified themselves as poor, right-leaning, pensioners and Roman Catholics.